-So I’ve put together 10 self-care tips to make you feel fantastic during this self-enforced Coronavirus lockdown.
+So I’ve put together 10 self-care tips to make you feel a little bit better during this self-enforced Coronavirus lockdown.

-At a personal level, the enforced isolation during this global pandemic comes with equal amounts of good and bad things.
+From a personal view, this isolation comes with equal amounts of good and bad.

-Now, the inspiration part takes us to the problem; not knowing what to do.
+Now, the inspiration part takes us to one of the problems I want to discuss today; not knowing what to do.

 In this article, I’ll be sharing my personal experience and what I am doing during these weeks of isolation to make my life fun and worthwhile.

 Without further ado, here are my top 10 self-care tips you too should try.